juxt/astro-website/src/pages/blog/embracing-imperfection.md

 ---
-author: "jon"
+author: 'jon'
-title: "Embracing Imperfection"
+title: 'Embracing Imperfection'
 description: "Jon Pither's past mistakes, and how to cope with real data in an imperfect world"
-category: "analysis"
+category: 'analysis'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "08 Sep 2022"
+publishedDate: '08 Sep 2022'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 I'm haunted by the mess I made earlier on in my career.
 I saw software